Lambourn: 1991 motorway crash

 At 14:15 hours on Wednesday 13 March 1991 there was a major crash on the M4 Motorway in the southernmost part of Lambourn between the Membury Service Station and Junction 14 on the eastbound carriageway.
 A van driver fell asleep at the wheel and stopped alongside the central crash barrier on the right hand (overtaking) lane.
 This obstruction was seen by the car behind him, which managed to change lanes and avoid contact.
 However, the cars behind were travelling at high speed (an average of 70 mph) in patchy fog and many were only one or two car lengths behind the vehicle in front.
 As a result, they had no time to avoid the van, crashed and spun out of control into the other lanes.
 Others took evasive action by driving onto the hard shoulder and up the sides of the cutting.

 These were followed by articulated lorries, one of which jack-knifed sideways across all three lanes of the motorway.
 One driver, Alan Bateman, managed to free himself from his car and ran back down the central reservation to warn others, but was ignored and was even hooted at by some drivers as they continued towards the crash.
 The crash included 51 vehicles and lasted 19 seconds, car fuel was ignited along with the combustible material being carried in one of the vans and the eastbound motorway was closed for four days as the melted wreckage was cut away and the tarmac replaced.

 Ten people were killed and twenty-five were injured, and there were three minor crashes caused by distracted drivers on the other side of the motorway.
-In Parliament Sir Michael McNair-Wilson MP asked why the Thames Valley and Wiltshire police forces had not turned on the motorway warning lights to warn drivers of the fog, but the Secretary of State for Transport, Christopher Chope, stated that these were only used for hazards not readily apparent to drivers and not adverse weather conditions.
+In Parliament, Sir Michael McNair-Wilson MP asked why the Thames Valley Police and Wiltshire Police forces had not turned on the motorway warning lights to warn drivers of the fog, but the secretary of state for transport, Christopher Chope, stated that these were only used for hazards not readily apparent to drivers and not adverse weather conditions.
 The crash led to warning lights being used to warn drivers of fog on British motorways.

 Governance

-The civil parish of Lambourn has a population of 4,103.
-Besides Lambourn itself, it comprises the villages of Upper Lambourn, Eastbury, Woodlands St Mary and Lambourn Woodlands, together with the hamlets of Mile End, Sheepdrove and Bockhampton and a considerable area of rural downland.
+Besides Lambourn itself, the civil parish comprises the villages of Upper Lambourn, Eastbury, Woodlands St Mary and Lambourn Woodlands, together with the hamlets of Mile End, Sheepdrove and Bockhampton and a considerable area of rural downland.
 The civil parish is split into four wards for electoral purposes: Upper Lambourn, Eastbury and Woodlands St Mary/Lambourn Woodlands elect two councillors; and nine are elected from Lambourn itself.

-The parish shares boundaries with the Berkshire parishes of East Garston and Hungerford, with the Wiltshire parishes of Chilton Foliat, Ramsbury and Baydon, and with the Oxfordshire parishes of Ashbury, Compton Beauchamp, Woolstone, Uffington, Kingston Lisle, Sparsholt, Childrey and Letcombe Bassett.
-The parish is part of the unitary authority of West Berkshire, and lies within Newbury parliamentary constituency.
+For local government, the parish is in the unitary district of West Berkshire.
+Historically, under Berkshire County Council, it was in Hungerford Rural District from 1894 to 1974, and Newbury district from 1974 until 1998, when the county council was abolished and Newbury district became the unitary West Berkshire district.

+For elections to parliament, it is within Newbury parliamentary constituency.